arnisoph/talks/README.md

 ## 2018

-* Kubernetes for Developers - From Code to Production
 * MQTT in the Enterprise - How we successfully run an MQTT Messaging Broker
 * Put your Kubernetes into Jail – Deployment and Operations on AWS China (with Timo Heinrichs)
 * People & Products – Erkenntnisse als Hilfestellung für den täglichen IT-Wahnsinn (German only)